marilyne-linkurious/documentation/content/admin/content/www/config.md

 ## Image cross-origin (client-side)

-Within the `sigma` key:
+Within the `ogma.settings.render` key:

 - `imgCrossOrigin` (default: `"anonymous"`): Restrict the origin of images displayed in visualizations to prevent running malicious code on the graphic card of users.
    Display images from any origin by default.
+Read [here](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) to learn more.

 ## SSL